For Coordinator Node Configuration, see Coordinator Configuration.

 For a list of API endpoints supported by the Coordinator, see Coordinator API.

-The Druid coordinator runs periodically and the time between each run is a configurable parameter.
-Each time the Druid coordinator runs, it assesses the current state of the cluster before deciding on the appropriate actions to take.
-Similar to the broker and historical nodes, the Druid coordinator maintains a connection to a Zookeeper cluster for current cluster information.
-The coordinator also maintains a connection to a database containing information about available segments and rules.
+The Druid Coordinator runs periodically and the time between each run is a configurable parameter.
+Each time the Druid Coordinator runs, it assesses the current state of the cluster before deciding on the appropriate actions to take.
+Similar to the Broker and Historical processses, the Druid Coordinator maintains a connection to a Zookeeper cluster for current cluster information.
+The Coordinator also maintains a connection to a database containing information about available segments and rules.
 Available segments are stored in a segment table and list all segments that should be loaded in the cluster.
 Rules are stored in a rule table and indicate how segments should be handled.

 Segments can be automatically loaded and dropped from the cluster based on a set of rules.
 For more information on rules, see Rule Configuration.